-It doesn’t matter if you are a newbie to the gym trying to lose weight, or a seasoned athlete looking to take your physical conditioning to the next level, heart rate training is for everyone.
-The crux of heart rate training is to find your correct HR (Heart Rate) training zone that allows you to progress toward achieving your goals.
+If you’re a newbie to the gym trying to lose weight, or a seasoned athlete looking to take your training to the next level, heart rate training is for everyone.

 This HR range is close to the upper-limit of aerobic exercise, just before exhaustive work.